raisercostin/raisercostin.github.io/Android-User-Patterns.md

 # Backup Current Device
 - You need to root the device.
-Simplest app is kingroot.net.
+Simplest app is [kingroot.net](http://kingroot.net/) via an apk or windows app.
 - Install Titanium Backup Tool (needs root).
 - Backup to SDCard(internal,external)/Dropbox/GoogleDrive all your phone with Titanium Backup Tool
   - applications (apks: user and system apps)